pgsleepy/ultimatexr.io-1/content/docs/programming-guide/manipulation/overview.md

 ### UxrGrabManager

 The `UxrGrabManager` component is a singleton in the scene that manages all grab interactions between avatars and grabbable objects.
 It provides functionality to create manipulations programmatically and includes events to respond to specific interaction changes.

+## Other Components

+These components provide additional functionality and extensibility:

+### UxrGrabbableObjectComponent

+Base class for creating components that interact with a `UxrGrabbableObject`.
+It simplifies the handling of manipulation events by allowing you to override methods, eliminating the need for manual event subscription.

+### UxrGrabPointShape

+Base class for extending grab points on objects to support more complex shapes.
+This allows to create grabbable objects like cylinders, boxes, and spheres, which can be grabbed from any point and angle, rather than just a single defined spot.
+For example, the `UxrGrabPointAxisAngle` component enables the manipulation of cylindrical shapes.